 Clean Up the Edges

 Just like a reel mower, grass shears are a superior alternative to a gas or electric trimmer.
 They are healthier for your grass, quieter, pollution-free, and simple to use.
-The Fiskars Shear Ease® Grass Shears have blades that rotate from 45-360 degrees.
+I like these Fiskars Grass Shears because they have blades that rotate from 45 to 360 degrees.
 This is really handy when trying to edge your lawn in awkward areas.
-I won’t lay out the instructions for using them because I’m sure that you can already use scissors.

 Regular Care and Maintenance